CDIT-02/Week10-interview-questions/DOCKER.md

 16. Difference between ADD and COPY
 17. Dangling images ? images without tag
 18. Docker system prune

 19. What is docker-compose ?
 Check a sample docker-compose file - services, networks, volumes docker-compose up -d docker-compose down

+20. What are the best practises to create minimal size images?
+        Always use alpine, bottlerocket kind of light weight based images RUN command include all instructions in a single line COPY only what is necessary
+        When installing additional programs, use apk add --no-cache Use multistage build